Skip to main content

 Date Range Alignment

-All five tables must cover the same audit review period.
-A CD table that runs through the end of the period but a PD table that stops two weeks short, because reimbursement processing runs on a different cycle, gets flagged.
+All six tables must cover the same audit review period.
+A CD table that runs through the end of the period but a PYMT_D table that stops two weeks short, because reimbursement processing runs on a different cycle, gets flagged.

 The PBM Delegation Reality